pmem/vltrace/CONTRIBUTING.md

 of your commit comments.

-To improve tracking of who is the author of a contribution, we kindly ask you to use your real name (not an alias) when commiting your changes to the strace.ebpf:
+To improve tracking of who is the author of a contribution, we kindly ask you to use your real name (not an alias) when commiting your changes to the vltrace:
 ```
 Author: Random J Developer <random@developer.example.org>
 ```